rachartier/tiny-code-action.nvim/README.md

 ## 🚀 tiny-code-action.nvim

-A Neovim plugin that provides a simple way to run and visualize code actions.
+A Neovim plugin that provides a simple way to run and visualize code actions with Telescope.

 ## Preview